Skip to main content

 How a run is priced

-• Which models were used — this varies by request shape and your account tier.
+• The models used during the run (varies by request shape and tier).

-• How much the agent had to iterate — a short prompt on a single sheet costs a fraction of a multi-sheet financial model that took 20 agent turns.
+• How much the agent had to iterate — a short prompt on a small sheet costs a fraction of a multi-sheet model that took 20 agent turns.

 Balance check before a run

-Before a generation request is accepted, Overten verifies that your balance is above a safety floor.
-If it isn’t:
+Before a generation request is accepted, we verify your balance is above a small safety floor.
+If it isn’t, the API returns:

 {